tizbac/NavMeshViewer/README.md

 Or:

 ./viewer

 And start a wow client either under wine or on native windows ( if you are running this viewer under windows )

+Controls:

+g: Grab mouse

+b: Release mouse

+w,s: FPS like forward and backward movement

+e: Export map tile to obj file

+k: Generate navmesh ( broken )

+p: Switch to detail-mesh view ( Navmesh only )

+l: Switch to default view

+ESC: Exit